in St. Louis, Missouri

 Here, we start with getting to know your kid and processing those emotions through play.
 Then we develop a targeted plan with real skills so that those big feelings can be processed and dealt with, and we figure out what is and is not working for your unique child and create a plan to build the skills they need.

-Each week we track the progress your child is making, we check in with you one-on-one on that weekly basis, we track verbally and numerically, and we tailor our interventions to what your child really needs.
-We literally keep data on every session and with every child to ensure we make progress and change things up until everyone sees progress.
-If for some reason our interventions aren’t working (that’s rare), we’ll find someone who is a better fit and refer you out!
-We care about progress, not butts in seats.
+We’re keeping the data on every session and with every child to ensure we make progress and change things up until everyone sees real change.
+And if for some reason our interventions aren’t working (that’s rare), we’ll find someone who is a better fit and refer you out!
+We care about progress, not keeping you here when things aren’t really working.

 You’ll know exactly what strategies we are working on, know what to reward at home, and you’ll be left feeling really clear on what you and your family are getting out of the child therapy process.